SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-07-20-choosing-the-right-data-provider.markdown

 # The story for App1

-For the backend service in App 1 I needed to be able to register friend data and use the backend to keep track of those friends, I wanted as little hassle as possible keeping both the backend in sync and the client plus I only wanted each user to see the data they owned and data that their friends said they could see.&nbsp;&nbsp; Also to keep things efficient and not over create data so there should only be one “connections” table between friends.
+For the backend service in App 1 I needed to be able to register friend data and use the backend to keep track of those friends, I wanted as little hassle as possible keeping both the backend in sync and the client plus I only wanted each user to see the data they owned and data that their friends said they could see.
+Also to keep things efficient and not over create data so there should only be one “connections” table between friends.

 | ![src=]() |

-WAMS alone would not surface the needs for my app but it has a very extensible custom API set using Javascript which makes it very flexible.&nbsp; By using SQLite or other DB service it would be easy to manage the requirements.
+WAMS alone would not surface the needs for my app but it has a very extensible custom API set using Javascript which makes it very flexible.
+By using SQLite or other DB service it would be easy to manage the requirements.

 For an app where ALL clients would need to sync would not work even the trial in the FREE tier so the only option would be to pay due to the device and db limits.